-If you accidentally log in using uppercase letters, the system assumes that your terminal (console included) is not capable of handling lowercase letters.
+If you accidentally log in using uppercase letters, the system assumes that your terminal (even the system console) is not capable of handling lowercase letters.
 All input and output for the remainder of the session will be shown in uppercase letters.
-If this happens, log off, make sure your CAPS-LOCK key is not engaged, and log in again.
+If this happens, log out (type exit), make sure your Caps-Lock key is not engaged, and log in again.

 When you have completed the login procedure, the system displays a prompt on the screen.
-The prompt is a symbol, usually a dollar sign (\$) or a percent sign (%), but because this character can be changed by your system administrator, your prompt may be different.
+The prompt is a symbol, usually a dollar sign (\$) or a percent sign (\$), but because this can be changed by your system administrator, your prompt may be different.
 The prompt indicates that the system is ready to receive information.
 You may enter a command or run an application when the prompt is displayed on your screen.
+A command is an instruction you give the computer, and an application is a computer program that helps you perform a certain type of work.

 When you interact with the operating system, the commands you type are processed by a command interpreter, which passes your commands to the operating system for processing and delivers the results to you.
 The INTERACTIVE UNIX System command interpreter is called the shell, and the prompt that is displayed is usually called the shell prompt.
-You will learn more about the shell in the section "USING THE SHELL" in this primer.
+You will learn more about the shell in Chapter 8, "Using the Shell."